mohangk/goodroot.ca/content/post/2017-01-17-video-game-university.md

 **Error!
 A driver is missing.**

 Step 0: learn the underlying guts of the operating system.
 Afterwards, you can play.
 Instant gratification?
 Weeks of tears, rage and frustration.
 No search engines.
-And the parents would just shrug: *go outside*!...
+And the parents would just shrug: *"go outside"*!...
 Sometime later, the game would come alive.

 On the computer there were much more than two buttons.
 You have a keyboard and mouse.
 Between them there are 84 buttons and a fluid X-Y axis.
 Simple and reactive 2-button games with simple plots were replaced with sprawling, fantastical adventures.
 And the keyboard enabled free expression.

 My reading level took a giant leap, inspired by line after line of advanced and nuanced text, delivered through the sheen of three dimensions.
 Once a mellow plumber jumping through pipes and eating mushrooms, now a wry space captain over-throwing a corrupt galactic empire or an omni-potent deity commanding armies of savage Orcs.

 It was common for early games to include ‘solution guides’ to walk one through their quirks and challenges.
 I would receive no such salvation.
-My parents threw these guides into the trash: “*you need to figure things out for yourself!*” No guide to help me turn it on, no guide to help me reach the end - no new games until I beat the one I had.
+My parents threw these guides into the trash: *“you need to figure things out for yourself!”* No guide to help me turn it on, no guide to help me reach the end - no new games until I beat the one I had.

 As the games advanced, the quests became deeper.
 They required advanced reading and comprehension.
 The solutions become more hilarious and absurd.
 The enemies became smarter and tougher.